Major in Mass Communication

 Clubs and Organizations

 The Department supports four student clubs.
-The Communication Arts Society is for Communication Studies students.
+The Communication & Media Society is for Communication Studies students.
 These students are involved in a wide variety of activities, mostly related to networking and career choice in the Communication Studies Area.
 The WIRE Video Production Club, in the Mass Communication area, and WONY radio provide practical experiences for those students interested in media production.

 Since the beginning of the department, thousands of majors have graduated from our department programs.
 Many alumni have pursued graduate studies and/or established successful careers in the corporate world, businesses, public relations firms, advertising, training, government, law, film, theater, public service, and education.
 The department tries to maintain contact through the College’s Office of Alumni Affairs.
 Graduates are informed about job possibilities in various organizations in which alumni have some form of influence or authority.